henryse/dino-web-framework/README.md

 }
 ~~~

-So your simple program should look someting like:
+So your simple program should look something like:

 ~~~C
 #include <stdio.h>